FranStatement

 - BFA Painting, Mass College of Art

-- Graduate Courses at Harvard University Extension - Visual Arts
+- Graduate Courses at Harvard University Extension - School of Visual Arts

 - Member of Allston/Brighton Arts District